kptfh/feign-reactive/feign-reactor-spring-configuration/README.md

 - If you need to override default hystrix timeout the only way to do it is to specify it in `CloudReactiveFeign.SetterFactory` bean in client configuration. `HystrixObservableCommand` has `SEMAPHORE` as default isolation strategy.
 And Spring does not provide ability to configure execution timeout for this strategy via properties.

+# Cloud2 (CircuitBreaker + LoadBalancer)

+In Spring Cloud  2.2.0 more generic abstraction vere introduced for cloud environment.
+`CircuitBreaker` is the replacement of `Hystrix` (now is one of implementations) `LoadBalancer` is use instead of `Ribbon`

+So below are the differences with old `cloud` module.

+To configure you feign client as cloud ready (CircuitBreaker + LoadBalancer) you need to add `feign-reactor-cloud2` module to your classpath and exclude `feign-reactor-cloud`.

+This may be useful in case of tests:
+- set `reactive.feign.loadbalancer.enabled` to `false` to disable loadbalancer configuration for all clients
+- set `reactive.feign.circuit.breaker.enabled` to `false` to disable hystrix configuration for all clients

+## application.properties configuration

+As for now `LoadBalance` doesnt have it's retry configuration so here is the list of new properties:
+- `retryOnSame` : configure number of retries for the same server (check `ReactiveFeignClientProperties.RetryConfiguration` for details)
+- `retryOnNext` : configure number of retries for the next server (check `ReactiveFeignClientProperties.RetryConfiguration` for details)

+## Configuration via configuration class

+To configure `LoadBalancer` define your own `ReactiveLoadBalancer.Factory` bean in feign client configuration.

+To configure `CircuitBreaker` you may use `ReactiveFeignCircuitBreakerFactory` bean or `ReactiveCircuitBreakerFactory` with `ReactiveFeignCircuitBreakerCustomizer` bean defined in feign client configuration.

+Note: It's highly recommended to switch to `cloud2` module as we'll stop support of `cloud` module in some time.
+There is an option to switch to `cloud2` with well known Ribbon and Hystrix implementations.